JetBrains/teamcity-documentation/topics/configuring-utf8-character-set-for-mysql.md

 [//]: # (title: Configuring UTF8 Character Set for MySQL)
 [//]: # (auxiliary-id: Configuring UTF8 Character Set for MySQL)

 [//]: # (Internal note.
 Do not delete.
 "Configuring UTF8 Character Set for MySQLd89e3.txt")
 [//]: # (Internal note.
 Do not delete.
 "Configuring UTF8 Character Set for MySQLd89e8.txt")

-__To create a MySQL database which uses the utf8 character set:__
+To create a MySQL database which uses the UTF-8 character set:

 1. Create a new database: